 Research Internships

-Since Fall 2018, I have been building a research internship program for undergraduates in political science, economics, communication, and sociology, in coordination with the Cline Center for Advanced Social Research
+Since Fall 2018, I have been leading a research internship program for undergraduates in political science, economics, communication, and sociology, in coordination with the Cline Center for Advanced Social Research.

 The program is centered around my commitment to empowering undergraduates through social scientific research.
 It is designed to (i) support students in engaging with research in their social science classes; (ii) encourage them to pose their own research questions and develop their own theories about the world around them; and (iii) teach them cutting-edge methods in order to test their hypotheses and sharpen their understanding of why the world works the way it does.
 This is done through a combination of hands-on experience, working on one of my on-going research projects, and coursework the includes readings, exercises, and discussions about the research process.